sogeuni/sogeuni.github.io/content/abs/commands/communications-commands.md

 **write**

 This is a utility for terminal-to-terminal communication.
 It allows sending lines from your terminal (console or _xterm_) to that of another user.
-The [[./system-and-administrative-commands#^MESGREF|mesg]] command may, of course, be used to disable write access to a terminal
+The [[system-and-administrative-commands#^MESGREF|mesg]] command may, of course, be used to disable write access to a terminal

 Since **write** is interactive, it would not normally find use in a script.